smorrrs/Desperados-III-Resources/general_tech.md

 # General Tech

 ## Fast Forward
-Fast forward (FF) makes everything move faster, so you'll want to fast forward as much as you can manage.
+Fast forward (FF) makes everything move faster, so you'll want to have fast forward turned on as much as you can manage.

 Toggled vs Press-and-Hold
 * In Gameplay Settings, you can choose whether you control FF with a press-and-hold or by toggling it.
+Toggled FF + time pause off Showdown is recommended, but it's possible different settings could be better in specific situations.
-* Showdown mode with time pause off cancels a toggled FF, while press & hold FF does not.
+* Showdown Mode with time pause off cancels a toggled FF, while time pause on will maintain toggled FF upon exiting showdown.
-* You can't activate FF for ~2 seconds after leaving showdown mode.
+* You can unfreeze time in time pause on Showdown Mode using FF.
+If you have toggled FF turned on going into Showdown, hit FF twice to unfreeze time (pressing once turns FF off, pressing against turns it back on and unfreezes time).
-* My default strategy is to use time pause on with toggled FF, and toggle FF on at the very beginning of the level.
-I use time pause off + press-and-hold FF for specific levels where a there's significant multitasking involving showdown glitches.
+* You can't activate FF for ~2 seconds after leaving showdown mode (unless it automatically resumes from being toggled on before entering a time pause off Showdown).

 ## Cutscene Progression